zhangdoa/InnocenceEngine/README.md

 ##### Prerequisites

 - MSVC 19.00 or higher
 - CMake 3.10 or higher
-- Vulkan pre-compiled library (Optional)
 - Qt Creator 5.13 or higher

 #### Build Engine